Murder of Ján Kuciak: Surveillance of journalists

-Marian Kočner, Peter Tóth, and three men who formed a group organized by Tóth, were charged with misdemeanors by the National Criminal Agency over the surveillance of a group of individuals, mainly journalists, among them Ján Kuciak.
+Marian Kočner, Peter Tóth, and the three men who formed a group organized by Tóth were charged with misdemeanors by the National Criminal Agency over the surveillance of a group of individuals, mainly journalists, among them Ján Kuciak.
 The misdemeanor with which they are charged is classified in Slovak law as a "violation of the confidentiality of oral speech, and of the confidentiality of other manifestations of a personal nature".